carmonamatt/Carmona-Matthew-EUH3205/media_files/_media_metadata/Rise of Napoleon.md

 media_type: video

 _title: Ten Minute History - The French Revolution and Napoleon
-description: Short video explaining the French Revolution and the rise of Napeleon
+description: Short video explaining the French Revolution and the rise of Napoleon
 creator: History Matters
 _date: 2016
 source: YouTube